danschultz/reactive_web_dart/README.md

 // [click button] .. prints 2
 ```

 `ModelController`s are intended to be sub-classed and should contain methods for performing model changes.
-For example, we could create a sub-class `ClickCounterController` that contain methods to update the click count.
+For example, we could create a sub-class `ClickCounterController` that contains a method to update the click count.

 **Example:** The `ClickCounterController`.